nhorro/videoanalytics/source/sources.rst

 Design guidelines for sources
 -----------------------------

-Sources should contemplate a method of guaranteeing an ouptut rate that the processing pipeline can cope with, being the most naive implementation providing an attribute to drop frames or reduce frame quality.
+Sources should contemplate a method of guaranteeing an output rate that the processing pipeline can cope with, being the most naive implementation providing an attribute to drop frames or reduce frame quality.